-- At delivery, the unit must be checked for damage.
-Any damage must be reported immediately to the carrier's claims agent. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport.
+- At delivery, the unit MUST be checked for damage.
+Any damage MUST be reported immediately to the claims agent of the carrier. - Bring the packed unit as close as possible to its final installation position to prevent damage during transport. - Prepare the path along which you want to bring the unit inside in advance.